-Develop and use innovative analytical methods to support decision making, such as delivering evidence of which services are likely to work for which clients to frontline case managers.
+Develop and use innovative data methods to support decision making, such as delivering evidence of which services are likely to work for which clients to frontline case managers.

-Undertaking optimisation modelling to identify intervention thresholds and better deployment of resources and capacity.
+Undertaking data modelling and feeds to identify employment matching optimisation and better deployment of resources and capacity.

 Designing solutions for targeted campaigns to undertake quality assurance or for early access to services campaigns.